hlship/speaker-karaoke/README.md

   * Enable virtualhost naming

-  * Note: may have to wait for `speaker-karaoke.net` DNS to propogate.
+  * Note: may have to wait for `speaker-karaoke.net` DNS to propagate.

 * Workspace: